chrisguest75/wordament_solver_service/README.md

 * Does it make sense to pass wordlist as array rather than {[]}
 * Deploy to endpoints and kubernetes

+# API FIXES
+* Return a json document for word exists
+* Check lower and uppercase sensitivity
+* Get coords for words

 # Usage
 To host you can use the docker-compose file.